wouterd/docker-maven-plugin/README.md

       - Available in a repository
 - Wait for a container to initialize by checking for a phrase in the stderr/stdout of the container
 - Link containers (same as docker run --link)
+- Commit the state of a running container to a new image
 - Shut down containers in the post-integration-test phase that were started in the pre-integration-test phase
 - Supply information to the project during the integration-test phase about:
       - Images that were built